 This salad is great for your next Halloween party with your friends or family.
 I hope you enjoyed my little spooky adventure.

-Cherry Vinaigrette Dressing is fruity with small pieces of sour cherry combined with Pumpkin Honey Mustard.
+Cherry Vinaigrette Dressing is fruity from the Black Cherry Jam combined with Pumpkin Honey Mustard.
 Garlic Cottonseed Oil helps to create the perfect balance between sweetness and acidity.
 Great salad dressing for a salad with seasonal produce from the Autumn season.

 - 1 package salad mix green